theowenyoung/archive-actionsflow/docs/contributing.md

 1.  hack, hack, hack
 1. Create tests
 1. Run all tests, `npm run test`
-1. Commit code and create pull request(you can use `npm run cm` to commit)
+1. Commit code and create a pull request(you can use `npm run cm` to commit)

 ## Create Trigger